dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/01-upgrading-to-v1.8.md

 ## Keep on latest version <Lifecycle status='public preview' />

-With dbt Cloud, you can get early access to many new features and functionality before it's in the Generally Available (GA) release of dbt Core v1.8 without the need to manage version upgrades.
+With dbt Cloud, you can get early access to many new features and functionality before they're in the Generally Available (GA) release of dbt Core v1.8 without the need to manage version upgrades.
 Refer to the [Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud) setting for more details.

 :::note Availability
 [Microsoft Fabric support](/docs/cloud/connect-data-platform/connect-microsoft-fabric) will be coming in late March.
 All other connections are supported.